grafana/alloy/docs/sources/reference/components/prometheus/prometheus.write.queue.md

 * `prometheus_remote_storage_exemplars_in_total` (counter): Exemplars read into
   remote storage.

-Metrics that are new to `prometheus.remote.write`.
+Metrics that are new to `prometheus.write.queue`.
 These are highly subject to change.

 * `alloy_queue_series_serializer_incoming_signals` (counter): Total number of series written to serialization.
 * `alloy_queue_metadata_serializer_incoming_signals` (counter): Total number of metadata written to serialization.